The earlier releases of Oracle Solaris used IP Filter as the firewall. In this release, PF is the only supported firewall.

 Best practice is to assign the Network Firewall Management rights profile to a user or to a role that you create.
 To create the role and assign the role to a user, see Creating a Role in Securing Users and Processes in Oracle Solaris 11.4.

-To edit the pf.conf PF configuration file, use the pfedit, then verify the syntax and refresh the firewall service.
+To edit the pf.conf configuration file, use the pfedit command.
+After editing, use the pfctl -nf command to verify the syntax and refresh the firewall service.

-Use macros, tables, and firewall interface groups to simplify rule syntax and enhance performance.
+Use macros, tables, and firewall interface groups to simplify rules and enhance performance.
 For more information, see Packet Filter Macros, Tables, and Interface Groups.

 Use firewall interface groups in PF to specify the same firewall policy on multiple hosts that handle similar traffic on interfaces with different names.
 The group names are used in policy rules.
-These same rules without the group names could not apply to multiple hosts when the interface names differ.
+Without the group names, these same rules could not apply to multiple hosts when the interface names differ.